7 Steps to Researching Your Family History Online

 I have this fantasy of taking an extended trip around the world to discover where my ancestors came from and to meet long-lost relatives.

 In this fantasy world, I have unlimited time and resources to explore every rabbit hole and track down clues about those who came before me.

-The reality is that I—along with most people—don’t have the time or the money it would take for such a great quest.
+The reality is that I—along with most people—don’t have the time it would take for such a great quest.
 But that doesn’t mean we have to give up our pursuit altogether.

 In fact, with all of the incredible ancestry resources available online, it is now easier than ever to research your family history and solve the puzzle of who you are and where you came from.

 To get started on your family history journey, just follow these 7 steps: